 - 200 g (1 cup) granulated sugar

-- 400 g (14 ounces) semi-sweet chocolate, coarsely chopped
+- 350 g (12 ounces) semi-sweet chocolate, coarsely chopped

 Put the sugar in a big pan over med-low heat.
 Don't stir but swirl the pan so the sugar can melt evenly.
-Brush down the sugar crystals that form on the sides of the pan with a pastry brush that is dipped in cold water.
+If sugar crystals form on the sides of the pan, you can brush down with a pastry brush that is dipped in cold water.
 When some parts of the sugar melt and some parts don’t melt, use your heat proof long spatula to put the melted sugar on top of unmelted sugar.
 This step helps melted sugar not to burn but unmelted sugar to melt.
 You have to be fast and careful when doing this step.
 If there are still some unmelted sugar pieces, using a heat proof long spatula, start stirring.
 They will easily melt.